resonatecoop/documentation/docs/overview.md

 That being said, some of this work can occur in parallel.
 For volunteers looking to get their toes wet or to tackle a quick issue, helping out with our actively maintained front-end clients (**[beam](https://github.com/resonatecoop/beam)** and **[mobile](https://github.com/resonatecoop/mobile)**) would be massively helpful.
 Check out the [Beam Project Board](https://github.com/resonatecoop/beam/projects/1) or the [Mobile Project Board](https://github.com/resonatecoop/mobile/projects/1) to get a better idea of prioritization.
 If you're a volunteer feeling rather ambitious, check out the [API Project Board](https://github.com/orgs/resonatecoop/projects/11) for an idea of issue/task prioritization for the back-end.

 See something in this documentation that could be improved or is out-of-date?
-Click the **Edit this page** button at the bottom of any page on this website to submit a correction/improvement, or alternatively create an issue on the **[documentation](https://github.com/resonatecoop/documentation)** repository.
+Click the **Edit this page** link at the bottom of any page on this website to submit a correction/improvement, or alternatively create an issue on the **[documentation](https://github.com/resonatecoop/documentation)** repository.

 ### Legacy Assets on Live Servers